LucHermitte/lh-tags/doc/API.md

 standard extensions (like `.tpp` in C++), we need to tell `ctags` that all `*.tpp` files are C++ files.

-lh-tags provides a unique function to register new extension to a (Vim-)filetype.
+lh-tags provides a unique function to register new extensions to a (Vim-)filetype.

 ## Indexers